 - They have passed modules worth at least two-thirds of the taught stage credits, and

 - They have a weighted average for the taught stage of at least 50% with no module marks of less than 40%

 Notwithstanding the above, module marks below 40% for up to 20 credits will be compensated if the student has passed modules worth at least 80 credits and has a weighted average of at least 50%.

-12. A course may only have progression requirements more stringent than those stated in Regulation 11 above if there is a demonstrable requirement from a professional or accrediting external body.
+12. A course may only have progression requirements more stringent than those stated in Regulation 11 above if there is a demonstrable requirement from a professional accrediting external body or is required to meet Education and Skills Funding Agency (ESFA) requirements for attainment on an apprenticeship programme.
 Students who fail to satisfy the requirements of such a course but who nonetheless satisfy the progression criteria as stated in Regulations 10 and 11 will be eligible for the award of a named non-accredited degree.

 13. Regulation 11 will not apply to any module which is listed in the relevant programme specification as not compensatable.
 A student who fails such a module will not complete that stage without successfully undertaking re-assessment in that module.
 The Masters dissertation/project stage will always be non-compensatable.

 Includes: student rights; potential scenarios; further re-assessment

 14. A student who, at the first attempt, has not satisfactorily completed the taught stage or dissertation/project stage of the course has a right to one reassessment in each failed module where this might enable a student to satisfy programme requirements.
 All reassessments will take place in August/September immediately following the first assessment, except: